 Why I am the best therapist

-Dear reader, I'm aware your first thought upon reading the title is probably not whether I am the best therapist, more likely you are wondering why I made the statement.
-You might also wonder who would see a therapist that would make such a statement, me too.
-The usual interpretations for making such a statement … Continue reading Why I am the best therapist
+Dear Reader, I'm aware your first thought upon reading the title is probably not whether I am the best therapist, more likely you are wondering why I made the statement.
+You might also wonder who would see a therapist that would make such a statement, - me too.
+The usual interpretations for making such a … Continue reading Why I am the best therapist

 Chimpanzee on the couch